linkdevcode/cd12355-microservices-aws-kubernetes-project-starter/README.md

-# Coworking Space Service Extension
+# Coworking Space Service
-The Coworking Space Service is a set of APIs that enables users to request one-time tokens and administrators to authorize access to a coworking space.
-This service follows a microservice pattern and the APIs are split into distinct services that can be deployed and managed independently of one another.
+The Coworking Space Service is a microservice-based API platform that enables users to request one-time tokens and allows administrators to manage access to coworking spaces.
+The project focuses on providing business analysts with basic analytics on user activity within the coworking space.
+As a DevOps engineer, the task was to build a deployment pipeline to automate the deployment of this API to Kubernetes, ensuring scalability and efficient management in production.

-For this project, you are a DevOps engineer who will be collaborating with a team that is building an API for business analysts.
-The API provides business analysts basic analytics data on user activity in the service.
-The application they provide you functions as expected locally and you are expected to help build a pipeline to deploy it in Kubernetes.

 ## Getting Started